 It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for. —Robert Kiyosaki

-As I get older, I’ve learned about the importance of not only the value of a dollar, but how valuable my time is and how it’s spent.
+As I age, I’ve not only learned the important value of a dollar, but how valuable my time is and how it’s spent.

 Last week, when I shared my thoughts on the old adage of age is just a number, it got me to thinking.

 The way I spend my time and money is so different today than it was even five years ago.

 Time seems to fly by as we age.

 And how I spend my hard-earned dollars has changed as I have aged too.